The Bamboos (funk band): 2020–2022: Hard Up and Live at Hamer Hall

-The 'Hard Up' album was released on 7 May 2021 on Pacific Theatre/BMG.
+The Hard Up album was released on 7 May 2021 on Pacific Theatre/BMG.
 Its eleven tracks marked a stylistic shift back to the Bamboos's earlier Deep Funk and Soul influences.
 Kylie Auldist performed vocals on seven songs and guest vocalists Durand Jones, Joey Dosik and Ev Jones performed on the remaining three tracks.
-Blues & Soul U.K gave it a 4-star review and Echoes called it "One of their best".
-It was feature album on PBS 106.7FM and went to #1 on the Australian iTunes Soul/R&B chart upon release.
-The album debuted at the #13 position on the official ARIA Charts Vinyl Albums Chart during its first week of release.
+Blues & Soul gave it a 4-star review and Echoes called it "One of their best".
+It was feature album on PBS 106.7FM and debuted at number 13 on the ARIA Vinyl Albums Chart.
+Hard Up would go on to receive nominations at the 2022 ARIA Music Awards, APRA Music Awards of 2022 and the 2021 Music Victoria Awards.

-In August 2021 an official Deluxe Edition of the 'Hard Up' album was announced, which will include 6 previously-unreleased songs recorded during the 2019 "Lancefield Sessions".
+In August 2021 an official deluxe edition of the Hard Up album was announced, which featured 6 previously unreleased songs recorded during the 2019 "Lancefield Sessions".
+The band rounded out the year with a performance at Out of the Woods Festival and a New Years Eve show in Byron Bay.